devennn/devennn.github.io/about.md

 My first encounter of AI programming was through Computer Vision class(elective course).
 I took the class to challenge myself even though I have zero experience of programming.
 To my excitement, I passed it!.
 The next semester I took a compulsory programming course called Computer System and Programming Principles which required me to learn C. Also passed it!

-Since then, I become interested in AI, ML and DL.
+Since then, I become interested Machine Learning.

 Three reasons why I blog.
 - Improve my communications skills.
 Especially on how to share my ideas.